 The Old Deanery

 The Old Deanery, just a whisper away from St. Paul’s Cathedral, serves as the residence of the Bishop of London.
-Currently occupied by Bishop Sarah Mullally, the first woman to hold the title, the premises reflect her unique passion for clay modelling, as evidenced by the intriguing masks adorning the garden walls.
-I can’t help but chuckle at the thought of future archaeologists stumbling upon them and being utterly baffled.
+Currently occupied by Bishop Sarah Mullally, the first woman to hold the title, the premises reflect her passion for clay modelling.
+Her clay masks decorate the garden walls, hinting at a hobby future archaeologists will no doubt misinterpret with great confidence.

 Lancaster House